-Global interest in non-fungible tokens (NFTs) surged in 2021 with total trading volume exceeding $13 billion according to research from The Block.
+Global interest in non-fungible tokens (NFTs) surged in 2021 with a total trading volume exceeding $13 billion according to research from The Block.

 This figure comes in stark contrast to the year before that when NFT trading volume barely reached $33 million.